 The Business and Training Center is focused on building the skills and aptitudes needed by employers of the Seacoast region.
-Programs provide short-term training solutions for entry-level positions as well as professional development for mid and upper management.
+Programs provide short-term training for entry-level positions as well as professional development for mid and upper management.
 The Business and Training Center faculty and consultants bring a depth and breadth of experience and expertise to evaluate needs and deliver training solutions to improve productivity and performance.
-Customized delivery of both credit and non-credit programming can be offered on-site and off campus.
+Customized delivery programming can be offered on-site and off campus.